-This is a long established successful family–run Riding Centre with excellent outdoor and indoor faculties.
-The friendly, experienced instructors use a caring and patient approach, encouraging beginners to progress with confidence.
-More experienced riders, right up to advanced and competition standards, will improve their skills under the professional guidance of the highly rated team of instructors.
+This will be the 9th year working with Follifoot, a long established, successful family–run Riding Centre with excellent outdoor and indoor facilities as well as pretty country trails.
+The friendly, experienced instructors, under the guidance of the owner Julie Pedley, use a caring and patient approach encouraging beginners to progress with confidence.
+More experienced riders, right up to advanced and competition levels will improve their performance and acquire new skills under impressive professional guidance.

 Riding Facilities and Instruction Programme

 The Riding School is a long established, successful equestrian centre run by the Pedley family.
-Julie Pedley who heads up the operation and instruction at Follifoot also is on the committee of the Association of British Riding Schools and holds the ABRS TC, Principles Diploma and BHS AI status.
+The impressive Julie Pedley heads up the operation and the instruction of our young riders at Follifoot.
+Julie is also on the committee of the Association of British Riding Schools and holds the ABRS TC, Principles Diploma and BHS AI status.

 With the guidance of the team of instructors, riders of all abilities will make steady progress with beginners and intermediates walking, trotting, cantering then jumping logs and eventually small fences.
-As a break from lessons, campers will enjoy fun competitions and pony games!
+As a break from lessons, campers will enjoy fun competitions and ‘pony games’!
 Experienced riders will be taken through a more advanced programme.
 In addition to the riding instruction, campers will also learn about the care of horses, tacking up and stable husbandry, all essential elements of this comprehensive course.
-On the last morning, a highlight of the course will be the fun individual and team games and competitions followed by the presentation of rosettes.
+On the last morning, a highlight of the course will be the Village Camps Gymkhana with fun individual and team games and competitions followed by the presentation of rosettes.

 The facilities at Follifoot include:a spacious indoor arena with a sand and rubber surface, sprinkler system and a viewing area

 The Stouse is a room where riders can relax.
 However, its main purpose is to house the amazing ‘Stan the Mechanical Horse’!
 Stan is a life size mechanical horse used by the instructors.
-A large mirror enables the rider to can see any problems spotted by the instructors.
-Snacks and soft drinks are available to purchase.
+A large mirror enables the rider to see any problems spotted by the instructors.

 The ABRS Assessment & Certificate

-On the penultimate day of the course, an independent instructor will test each rider and give an official grading.
+On the penultimate day of the course, an external, independent examiner will test each rider and give an official grading.
 Shortly after Camp an ABRS Certificate will be sent to the camper confirming the grade attained.
-Riders returning in a subsequent year will be eligible to take the assessment test to improve their grades.
+Riders returning in a subsequent year will be eligible to take an upgraded assessment test to improve their grades.

 Accommodation, Excursions & Activities

 The Village Camps site, Queen Ethelburga's College, provides an exceptional standard of state-of-the-art accommodation.
 The Camp has an impressive range of leisure and sports facilities all in the glorious 'parkland' setting of the green Yorkshire countryside.
-Highlights include a full day excursion to Manchester with time for shopping and planned leisure activities as well as a half-day excursion to the historic, walled city of York.
-Campers enjoy an exciting range of evening activities highlighted by the fun team competitions on BIG Night, International Night and the Talent Show.
+Highlights include a full day excursion to Manchester with time for shopping and planned leisure activities in the impressive Trafford Centre as well as a half-day excursion to the historic, walled city of York.
+Here there is time to visit the famous York Minster and other major points of interest.
+In the afternoons and evenings, campers at York enjoy an exciting range of activities.
+Highlights are the fun team competitions on BIG Night, International Night and the Talent Show.

-Further details about the accommodation, meals and facilities at Queen Ethelburga’s can be found on the "Country England Overview Page".
+Further details about the excursions and activities can be found in the "Country England Overview Pages".